scicloj/scicloj.old.replaced-20220218/README.md

 Everybody are invited to push their knowledge into that branch.
 The place to put that knowledge is the directory of markdown pages at [./resources/templates/md/pages](./resources/templates/md/pages).
 These correspond to pages in the website.

+For example, one may collect a list of benchmarks, links to relevant libraries, academic papers worth discussing, etc.

 If you wish to be able to push to this repo, contact <scicloj@gmail.com>.

 Every once in a while, the editor (from the scicloj-website task group) will tidy up the knowledge in pages, merge into `master` and publish to the website.
-In that process, knowledge may pass some cleanup and standardization, move across pages, etc.
+In that process, knowledge may pass some cleanup and standardization, move across pages, etc. -- the editor will decide how to organize the knowledge into pages.

 ## License